 Christmas Pudding is a mixture of lots of dried fruits and spices mixed with flour, suet (fat), eggs and brandy, although recipes for this traditional dessert vary wildly between cooks.
 Traditionally it is garnished with a sprig of holly and carried flaming to the table.
 Christmas pudding is served with either Brandy Custard, Hard Sauce or Brandy-laced heavy cream.

 Mincemeat pies are sometimes served as well.
 These are small tarts filled with a delicious combination of currants, raisin, sugar, apples, candied peel, suet and sometimes nuts and cranberries.
-I also like to serve Mincemeat Oat Squares or small squares of Brandy and Mincemeat Cake but this is not at all traditional!
+I also like to serve Mincemeat Oat Squares or small squares of Brandy and Mincemeat Cake but this is a new tradition in our family, brought in by me!
+I also introduced the homemade Christmas Cookie Tray to our British Christmas celebrations, a tradition that I have followed every year since I was a kid in Canada.

 For those who still have room there’s a cheese course, generally accompanied by small glasses of Port, a sweet fortified wine.